charge investigation guide [amazon digital]

 6. Screenshot the cancellation confirmation page and save it.

-7. Check Your Orders > Digital Orders To verify no other recurring purchases exist.
+7. Check Your Orders > Digital Orders to verify no other recurring purchases exist.

 Important: Cancelling Amazon Prime does not cancel add-on subscriptions like Audible or Kindle Unlimited.
 Each service must be cancelled separately through the Memberships & Subscriptions page.